naman2398/Data-Analysis-SQL-Casestudy/Pizza Runner/README.md

 - Meat Lovers - Exclude Beef
 - Meat Lovers - Extra Bacon
 - Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers
-5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
-6. For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
+5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients.
+For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
-7. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?
+6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

 ### D. Pricing and Ratings